ebd622/docs/keystore_truststore.md

 Both keystore and truststore are secured with a password.
 A password is used to protect the integrity of a keystore. if you don't provide any store password, you can still read the contents of a store.
 The command keytool -list demonstrates this behavior (use it with an empty password).

 ## Empty KeyStore
 [KeyStore](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/security/KeyStore.html) is used to initialise KeyManagerFactory and TrustManagerFactory.
+KeyManagerFactory is used to create a KeyStore, TrustManagerFactory is used to create a TrustStore.

 ## Methods
 ### Server authentication